 Policies and Process

-The following policies and expectations for our residential communities are a binding part of the University Housing Contract.
+The following policies and expectations for residential communities are a binding part of the Housing contract.

 Questions?
-Contact a Residential Life staff member such as your Community Advisor, Residence Director, Assistant Residence Director or by emailing [email protected].
-For a more complete understanding of expectations and disciplinary procedures, review the Student Conduct Code.
-Copies are available from the Office for Community Standards.
+Contact your Community Advisor, Residence Director, Assistant Residence Director, or email [email protected].
+For a more complete understanding of expectations and disciplinary procedures, review the University Student Conduct Code online or request a copy from the Office for Community Standards.

-For the comfort of all residents, pets (animals) are not permitted within the residence halls/apartment communities.
-Fish in aquariums (10 gallons or less), certified service animals, and Assistance Animals approved through the Disability Resource Center are the only exceptions.
+For the comfort of all residents, animals are not permitted within the residence halls/apartment communities.
+Fish in aquariums (10 gallons or less), service animals, and support animals approved through the Disability Resource Center are the only exceptions.
 Guests of residents may not bring animals into any residence hall or apartment community, with the exception of service animals.